Christmas: Good news for all people

 It was my turn as a pastoral counselor in the Florence, Italy, evangelical social services center.

 An 18-year-old who had been involved in prostitution, Elena was now trying to find a way to put her life back together.
-She had made contact with the center a month earlier through its remedial night school.
-Since then she had come by several times to talk and even to pitch in on secretarial work.
+She had contacted the center a month earlier through its remedial night school.
+Since then, she had come by several times to talk and even to pitch in on secretarial work.

 Then her dark eyes brightened: "But I do think often of Pope John XXIII.
 He saved my life!"
 Then she went on to tell me about a dream she had had in which this deceased Pope had spoken to her.